supershaneski/openai-api-function-call-sample/README.md

 To make better function calling, you need to take care of 4 things:
 * system prompt
-* functions
+* writing the functions
-* function output
+* better handling of function output
-* how to call the APIs
+* API call loop

 ## System Prompt

-Although you can run function calling even without adding a system prompt, in my experience, it helps bind everything.
+Even though function calling can be executed without the addition of a system prompt, my experience suggests that it is better to have one.
 It is like the icing on a cake.
-For this sample app, we have a simple system prompt to help guide the operation.
+In this sample application, we’ve included a simple system prompt to facilitate operations.

 ```javascript
 const system_prompt = `You are a helpful personal assistant.\n\n` +